PerfectlySoft/Perfect-Hadoop/README.md

 ```
 In this example, the content of "bedtimestory.txt" will be save to an binary byte array called `bytes`

 Considering it is a time consuming operation, please consider to call this function in a threading way practically.
-In this case, please also consider to call `openFile()` for serveral times to get the downlowing process, as indicated by the parameters below, which means you can download the file by pieces, and if something wrong, you can also re-download the failure parts:
+In this case, please also consider to call `openFile()` for serveral times to get the downloading process, as indicated by the parameters below, which means you can download the file by pieces, and if something wrong, you can also re-download the failure parts:

 #### Parameters
 - `path`:String, full path of the remote file / directory.